msrasys/nnscaler/docs/source/parallel_module.md

 ```
 We call it a `match` when the `ComputeConfig` is the same with the previous run.

-1. MATCH: Reuse if match, error if not match, generate if no previous gerenated code exists.
+1. `MATCH`: Reuse if match, error if not match, generate if no previous gerenated code exists.
-2. OVERRIDE: Nothing will be reused.
+2. `OVERRIDE`: Nothing will be reused.
 Everything will be regenerated.
-3. MOO: MOO is short for 'match or override'.
+3. `MOO`: `MOO` is short for 'match or override'.
 It will reuse if match, generate if not match or no previous generated code exists.
-4. GRAPH: Reuse graph only if match, generate otherwise.
+4. `GRAPH`: Reuse graph only if match, generate otherwise.

 ### BroadcastGenFilesStrategy